BastilleBSD/bastille/docs/chapters/subcommands/up.rst

 Supported Annotations
 ---------------------

-Bastille supports the folling annotations, including their indentation level.
+Bastille supports the following annotations, including their indentation level.
+The indentations levels are important.
+Bastille will not detect any indents beyond 0, 2, 4 and 6.

 .. code-block:: shell